ICAP-Integrated-Chat-AI-Platform/.github/Docs/Conventions/code_conventions.md

 - Use the global logging system to log important events and errors.
 - Do JWT-based, stateless authentication using the `requireJWTAuth` middleware.

-### 3. File Structure

-*Note: The API is undergoing a refactor to separate out the code for improved separation of concerns, testability, and maintainability.
-Any new APIs must follow the structure using the auth system as an example, which separates out the routes, controllers, services, and models into separate files.*

 #### Routes

 Specifies each http request method, any middleware to be used, and the controller function to be called for each route.